gjbex/Fortran-MOOC/docs/iteration_statements.md

 The following program illustrates both an infinite loop, and the use of an exit statement.
 It reads floating point values from standard input, and computes the sum.
-When there is no more input, `stat` will have a negative values (end-of-file), and the iteration statement is terminated using the `exit` statement.
+When there is no more input, `stat` will have a negative value (end-of-file), and the iteration statement is terminated using the `exit` statement.
 The next statement prints the sum.